Overview

 From Questions to Methods: A Strategic Approach

 These focused inquiries were crucial in shaping our research strategy.
-They ensured that the methods chosen—like Time Series Analysis for trends, Sentiment Analysis for user feelings, and NLP Clustering for feature requests—were precisely targeted to deliver the comprehensive insights needed for the feedback intelligence dashboard and ultimately address the core challenge.
+They ensured that the methods chosen—like Time Series Analysis for trends, Sentiment Analysis for user feelings, and CSAT benchmarking—were precisely targeted to deliver the comprehensive insights needed for the feedback intelligence dashboard and ultimately address the core challenge.

 Research Methods